Students

 Black Student Engagement Internship

-• Support Black Scholars through college, and foster inclusive communities on your campus to bring students of color together and raise awareness of 10,000 Degrees resources
+• Support Black Scholars through college, and foster inclusive communities to bring students of color together and raise awareness of 10,000 Degrees resources

 • Occasionally work with local high school students to support the next generation of Black Scholars in achieving their higher education goals